alex-gutev/live-cells-cl/docs/basics/cells.rst

 Setting the value of a cell
 ---------------------------

-The value of a cell can be set using ``SETF`` just like a variable.
+The value of a cell can be set using :cl:macro:`COMMON-LISP:SETF` just like a variable.

 .. code-block::